Mirror83/recursive_descent_calculator/README.md

 # Recursive Descent Calculator

 A simple calculator that can be used to perform parenthesised positive integer addition (for now), created using recursive descent.
+The motivation behind this is to build a small project to test my Rust knowledge, as I have been learning the language for some time now.

+Recursive descent is an approach to writing a parser where there's a simple for function for each non-terminal in the grammar.
+The body of the function follows the right-hand sides of the corresponding rules: non-terminals result in a call to another parse function, while terminals result in considering the next token.

+This definition is from the second edition of Introduction to Compilers and Language Design by Prof. Douglas Thain. (p.g 45) which I referenced while both doing the [original assignment](https://github.com/Mirror83/compiler-construction-assignments) which I did in C, and making this remake.
+I recommend it if you're interested in Compiler Construction, or would like more details on the concepts I kind of gloss over here.

 ## Tokens